ujjwal-basnet/My-Love-Letter/README.md

 So in my personal tracking, I count a week as **8 days**.

 ---

-##  yapping
-IDK, but I’m genuinely serious this time.
-I have heavy backlogs from previous semesters, need to craft my resume, write research papers, and be job-ready within 6 months in the AI field.
-So I decided to write an **open diary** and log progress and challenges honestly.

 ---

 ## 🚀 (6–12 hrs/day)   latest Ai Grind